6AutumnLeaves/6AutumnLeaves/README.md

-- 👋 Hi, I’m @6AutumnLeaves
+👋 Hi, I’m @6AutumnLeaves

-I’m interested in frontend development, music, acting, writing, and just creating in general!
-I am absolutely in love with learning and improvoing upon myself.
+I'm a self-taught developer aspiring to make a career in Web Development!

-Right now, I'm pursuing a Bachelor's in CS and learning Web Dev through The Odin Project!
+Right now, my focus is finishing The Odin Project to sharpen my skills and to become job ready.

 <!---